 - Select a database that will be used as a source

-- Select a network location – path to a shared folder accessible by destinations
+- Select a network location – path to a shared folder accessible by both primary and secondary server

-Click on the Add button to bring up the Log shipping destination setup dialog
+Click on the Add button to bring up the Log shipping destination setup dialogue:

 - Select SQL Server that hosts a database used as a destination